The Worst Foods to Buy at Walmart

 Great Value Thin Sliced Roast Beef

 While this roast beef has no artificial flavors and no nitrates—which are good things!—what you want to be cautious of here is the sodium.
-One slice is already 560 milligrams and most likely if you're making a sandwich, you're piling on two, three slices of the meat.
-Factoring in every other aspect of building a yummy sandwich, you might just reach that FDA-recommended max of 2,300 milligrams of sodium in just one meal.
+One slice is already 560 milligrams and most likely if you're making a sandwich, you're piling on two, or three slices of the meat.
+Factoring in every other aspect of building a yummy sandwich, you may come close to hitting the maximum recommended 2,300 milligrams of sodium (per the most recent USDA dietary guidelines) in just one meal.

 Taking a glance at this nutrition breakdown, you're most likely thinking it's not that bad.
-But keep in mind, one serving is only four pieces.
-That's not very many potatoes, and each serving is packing 500 milligrams of sodium so you won't need to eat too many of these to be downing quite a bit of the salty stuff.
+But keep in mind, that's if you only eat half of a potato.
+That's not very much, and each serving packs 500 milligrams of sodium so if you eat two you're consuming 1,000 milligrams of sodium and 13 grams of saturated fat.

 Great Value Artisan Crafted Cheeseburger